Home

 Identifying Depression in the Elderly

-While there are a lot of depression tests out there, the Geriatric Depression Scale (GDS)is commonly used during routine assessments to identify issues with depression.
+While there are a lot of depression tests out there, the Geriatric Depression Scale (GDS) is commonly used during routine assessments to identify issues with depression specifically in geriatric patients.
 You can take the GDS here on this page.
+However, as a side note, if you aren't of the older generation, but you're still an adult, you should take this depression test

 The GDS was developed in 1982 by J.A.
 Yesavitch, along with some colleagues.
 Why?
-Because depressive disorders are so prevalent in the geriatric population.
+Because depressive disorders are so prevalent in the geriatric population and they needed a diagnostic tool to help them diagnose depression accordingly.

 The elderly really struggle with feeling depressed as they are 5 times more predisposed to it than younger adults.
 In general, 1 in 6 generally healthy elderly adults will suffer with a depressive disorder.
 And, as you can imagine, the rate is even higher for those in assisted living, nursing homes and hospitals.
 Also, the elderly have the highest suicide rate of any other population.